ensanguine2279/sctp-aie-m3-assignment/README.md

 ### System prompt settings

-Refine and update the components of the system prompt with these four properties to enhance responses from the model to deliver a precise, targeted summary.
+Refine and update the components of the system prompt with these four properties (in [application.properties](./src/main/resources/application.properties)) to enhance responses from the model to deliver a precise, targeted summary.

 - Role: Defining who or what persona the AI should embody (e.g., "Act as a senior software architect").